DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 To answer this research question, the Institute of Network Cultures (lectoraat Netwerkcultuur) of the Amsterdam University of Applied Sciences and knowledge centre creating 010 of the Rotterdam University of Applied Sciences executed state-of-the-art research.
 In collaboration with an already existing consortium [^DPT-consortium] of eleven MKB-companies consisting of publishers, designers and developers, a fivesome subprojects were formulated.
 Within these subgroups publishers, designers and developers, (research)lecturers and students of the participating applied universities collaborated.

 The result is this publication and a toolkit that exists of tools for digital publishing, based on open source-software of which the source code is published and freely accessible[^DPT-GitHub].
+With a single command one can get hold of code repository, downloading not only the current state of 'source' files for the book, but also the full history of changes and comments were made by each collaborator to the toolkit up to that point.
+With another command, the various 'sources' are pulled together into an EPUB produced at that moment.
+In this way both the 'content' and the 'machine' to make the book are bundled and shared.

+We are not claiming that all ebooks will follow, or must follow this path.
+We are simply laying out one of the many directions ebook creators can already undertake with their publications, by using with simple and inexpensive tools, and without needing to get into the industry's glossy scenarios of multimedia and interactivity.

-As a result everyone can freely copy, adjust and distribute the tools.
-Five e-publications of titles of the art- and culture books fund of the participating publishers were produced and presented on a platform that is developed for that purpose.
+Next to this publication and the toolkit, five e-publications of titles of the art- and culture books fund of the participating publishers were produced and presented on a platform that is developed for that purpose.

 [^DPT-blog]: Blog of the Digital Publishing Toolkit research program, http://networkcultures.org/digitalpublishing